Low-carb diet and intermittent fasting

 In a nutshell, a low-carb meal plan includes lots of high-protein, high-fiber, high-healthy-fat, whole foods.

-That’s because, when you’re reducing your carb intake, increasing protein and fiber helps a lot with feeling full, satisfied, and keeping hunger and cravings under control.
-Which is essential for making low carb a sustainable, long-term way of eating.
+That’s because when you’re reducing your carb intake, increasing protein and fiber helps a lot with feeling full and satisfied and helps keep hunger and cravings under control.
+This is essential for making low carb a sustainable, long-term way of eating.

 As luck would have it (it’s actually more science than luck, but still, it’s a good thing), these are the kinds of foods that pair beautifully with intermittent fasting.
 Have a read of our what to eat during intermittent fasting guide, and you’ll notice a ton of crossover.